 Siamese kittens tend to be playful, even into adulthood.
 Provide them with plenty of catnip toys so they can play games of hunt and chase.
 You may even be able to teach them a game of fetch.
 If they will be indoor cats, giving them plenty of things to do to keep them occupied and keep boredom at bay is really important.
 The range of cat toys by KONG are particularly good as many of them have catnip refills.
 Alternatively, Catit make a wonderful range of toys; their catnip toys will keep your cat playing for hours, whilst the Catit Senses Range of toys is designed to appeal with all of your cats unique senses in mind.

 Cat Collars aren’t essential, but you may choose to put a collar on your cat for aesthetics and in case they go missing (you might want to add a name tag with your contact details).
-Our favourite cat collars are by Hiro + Wolf.
-They have a safety feature so will easily come undone if the collar gets caught and they come in the most fabulous designs and colours.
-There are even matching bow ties to thread on to the collars for that added pizazz.
-They’re perfect for special occasion events like Christmas and birthdays when you want your cat to look their very best for the camera!
+Choose a collar with a safety feature so it will easily come undone if the collar gets caught.
+There are even matching bow ties you can match to the collar for that added pizazz.
+Bow ties are perfect for special occasion events like Christmas and birthdays when you want your cat to look their very best for the camera!